SallyMcGrath/syllabus/docs/js-core-1/week-1/lesson.md

 ### Exercise (5 mins)

-1. Write a program that logs a message with a greeting and your name using the two concatenation methods we used
+1. Write a program that logs a message with a greeting and your name using the two concatenation methods we used.

 ## Numbers